 Generalized Anxiety Disorder (GAD) affects 6.8 million adults in the United States, and women are twice as likely to be affected than men.
 A Major Depressive Disorder (MDD) is the leading cause of disability in the United States for ages 15 to 44.
 Major Depressive Disorders affect more than 16 million American adults 18 or older in a given year.
 Unfortunately, this condition is more prevalent in women than in men.

-Since depression is a common mental illness, medications like Trazodone are prescribed to patients to help them struggling with one of these mental illnesses.
-Relying on Trazodone can result in physical and psychological dependence on the medication which at some point can become dangerous.
+Since depression is a common mental illness, medications like Trazodone are prescribed to patients who struggle with one of these mental illnesses.
+Relying on Trazodone can result in physical and psychological dependence, which can become dangerous.

 What Is Trazodone?

 Trazodone Withdrawal Symptoms

-- Stomach ache
+- Stomach aches